 1. Use Facebook Budget and Bids Strategically

-- CPM Facebook Bidding, which allows for bidding on the amount of impressions your ad gets within your target audience.
+- CPM Facebook Bidding, which allows for bidding on the number of impressions your ad gets within your target audience.

-- CPC Facebook Bidding, where you pay and bid on the amount of clicks you get.
+- CPC Facebook Bidding, where you pay and bid on the number of clicks you get.

 - Facebook Conversions Bidding, where you are bidding on reaching people who are more likely to fulfill the ad objective you have set.